Reading Time: 8 minutes | Last Updated: 2026

 Organizational Impact

-1. Skills Benefit the Company
+1. Specialized Skills That Immediately Benefit the Company

-2. Require Less Training Time
+2. Reduced Onboarding and Training Time

-3. Add Fresh Perspective to Current Challenges
+3. Fresh Perspective on Current Challenges

 Diversity-Led Innovation